ajith05/ajith05/README.md

 ### Hi there 👋

-I work at Mavenir Systems (India) as a Graduate Engineer.
+I work at Mavenir Systems (India) as a Member of Technical Team - I (R&D).

+Pronouns: He/Him/His

 How to reach me:
  - [LinkedIn](https://www.linkedin.com/in/ajith05)